ahonn/ckb-chainviz/docs/SPEC.md

         1. The service fetches the full block data using the header's hash.
         2. A `Block` record is created in the database.
         3. For each transaction hash in the block's `proposals`, the corresponding `Transaction` record in the DB is updated to `status: PROPOSED`.
 A `transaction.proposed` event is pushed.
-        4. For each transaction in the block's `transactions`, the corresponding DB record is updated to `status: COMMITTED`.
-A `transaction.committed` event is pushed.
+        4. For each transaction in the block's `transactions`, the corresponding DB record is updated to `status: CONFIRMED`.
+A `transaction.confirmed` event is pushed.
         5. Finally, a `block.finalized` event is pushed with the full block summary.
 4.  **Handling Reorganizations**: The service must track the canonical chain.
 When a `new_tip_header` points to a block whose parent is not the previous tip, a reorg is detected.
 The service must:
     -   Identify the detached blocks.
-    -   Revert the status of transactions within those blocks (e.g., from `COMMITTED` back to `PENDING`).
+    -   Revert the status of transactions within those blocks (e.g., from `CONFIRMED` back to `PENDING`).
     -   Process the new canonical blocks.
     -   Push a `chain.reorg` event to notify clients.